kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 little realising the common idea of Eastern travel, and were eager to seize the first favourable opportunity to escape from the beaten track between Jerusalem and Damascus.
-When, therefore, the map was produced, and the directness of a route via Jerash, Bozrah, and the ߵGiant Citiesߴ of Bashan was pointed out, my proposal to take that course was unanimously adopted.
+When, therefore, the map was produced, and the directness of a route via Jerash, Bozrah, and the ❛Giant Cities❜ of Bashan was pointed out, my proposal to take that course was unanimously adopted.
 We had read Mr. Tristram’s most interesting description of Jerash, and we purchased, at Jerusalem, Mr.
 Porter’s sensational account of the ruins of the Hauran.
 We knew, therefore,